• Dog Shock Collar – The Good and The Bad

 Master aversive trainers are able to deliver just the right amount of force, so that the dog will not repeat a bad behavior, but at the same time, he will also not become unbalanced and fearful.

-Unlike other aversive methods, the shock collar allows us to easily adjust the amount of pain delivered to a dog, and to keep that level of pain consistent in subsequent corrections.
+Unlike other aversive methods, remote training collars allows us to easily adjust the amount of pain delivered to a dog, and to keep that level of pain consistent in subsequent corrections.
 We can also administer the pain from a distance.

 Another challenge of implementing proper aversive corrections, is using the right timing.
 We want to correct our dog as soon as he performs an unacceptable behavior, and stop correcting him as soon as he stops that behavior.

-Shock collars can be tied to a particular trigger event, such as barking or proximity to our fence-line.
+Electronic collars can be tied to a particular trigger event, such as barking or proximity to our fence-line.
 In this way, a shock is automatically and consistently delivered to the dog, as soon as he starts to bark or tries to escape.
-In fact, the invisible fence, or shock-anti-bark systems are convenient, because we do not even have to be there to deliver the corrections.
+In fact, the invisible fence or shock anti-bark systems are convenient, because we do not even have to be there to deliver the corrections.

 Shock collars such as these may sound tempting and easy to use, but unfortunately, consistent and automatic timing does not necessarily mean correct timing.

-Studies show that automatic collars are dangerous because tying a shock correction to a single trigger event, such as barking or proximity is too simplistic, and will frequently result in bad timing.
+Studies show that automatic collars are risky, because tying a shock correction to a single trigger event, such as barking or proximity, is too simplistic and will frequently result in bad timing.
 This can subsequently lead to aggression and other dog behavioral issues.

 When we use other pain-based aversive techniques, it is usually obvious that the pain comes from us.
 This may teach our dogs to associate people with physical distress, which can also lead to fear.
-In this way, aversive training has a high risk of losing our dog’s trust, and weakening our bond with him.
+If this happens, we may lose some of our dog’s trust, and jeopardize our bond with him.

-According to Polsky’s study, dogs kept in shock containment systems (i.e. invisible fence or underground fence), showed extreme aggression towards humans, over and beyond their normal behavior.
+According to Polsky’s study, dogs kept in shock containment systems (i.e. invisible fence or underground fence), can show extreme aggression towards humans, over and beyond their normal behavior.

-Polsky’s results show that a big danger with electronic collars, especially automatic shock collars (e.g. anti-bark collars or invisible fence collars), is that they may cause dogs to make the wrong associations, and learn the wrong things.
+Polsky’s results show that a big danger with electronic collars, especially automatic e-collars, is that they may cause dogs to make the wrong associations, and learn the wrong things.

-Dogs may associate the pain from the shock collar with the environment or with objects in the environment (including humans , dogs, or cats), rather than with their escaping or barking behaviors.
-This may lead to anxiety over those objects, which can ultimately result in fear aggression.
+Dogs may associate the pain from the shock with the environment or with objects in the environment (including humans , dogs, or cats), rather than with their escaping or barking behaviors.
+This may lead to anxiety or negative associations with those objects, which can ultimately result in aggression.

-Dogs that have been conditioned in this manner may attach negative associations with the yard itself, and may no longer want to set foot in there for worry of pain.
-They may also start to attack humans and other animals that wander too close to the fence perimeter.
+Some dogs that have been conditioned in this manner, may not want to set foot in the yard, for worry of pain.
+They may also start to attack humans and other animals, that wander too close to the fence perimeter.

 Some dogs may get habituated to the shocks, and learn that if they can tolerate the pain close to the fence-line, they can escape.
 Once they escape, they are rewarded with no more shocks.
 In this way, the dog learns that escaping is a good thing, whereas staying in the backyard is not.

-Schalke et al. conducted a shock collar training study on fourteen laboratory-bred Beagles.
+Schalke et al. conducted an electronic collar training study on fourteen laboratory-bred Beagles.
 Shock collar training was conducted over 7 days, for 1.5 hours per day.
 Then the dogs were released to freely hunt for 5 days, and to hunt on leash for another 5 days.
 Schalke’s study showed that the dogs who

 … were able to clearly associate the electric stimulus with their action, i.e. touching the prey, and consequently were able to predict and control the stressor, did not show considerable or persistent stress indicators.